oliverhaas/django-components/docs/guides/devguides/dependency_mgmt.md

     There's multiple ways to achieve this:

-    - The approach recommended to the users is to use the `ComponentDependencyMiddleware` middleware, which scans all outgoing HTML, and post-processes the `<!-- _RENDERED -->` comments.

     - If users are using `Component.render()` or `Component.render_to_response()`, these post-process the `<!-- _RENDERED -->` comments by default.

-      - NOTE: Users are able to opt out of the post-processing by setting `render_dependencies=False`.
+      - NOTE: Users are able to opt out of the post-processing by setting `deps_strategy="ignore"`.

+    - If one renders a Template directly, the `<!-- _RENDERED -->` will be processed too.
+We achieve this by modifying Django's `Template.render()` method.

     - For advanced use cases, users may use `render_dependencies()` directly.
-This is the function that both `ComponentDependencyMiddleware` and `Component.render()` call internally.
+This is the function that `Component.render()` calls internally.

-    `render_dependencies()`, whether called directly, via middleware or other way, does the following:
+    `render_dependencies()`, whether called directly, or other way, does the following:

     1. Find all `<!-- _RENDERED -->` comments, and for each comment: